asnunes/notion-page-to-html/README.md

 );
 ```

-If you want to load only html body, without any css or scripts to highlight code or style math equations, you can pass false as second argument to parse method
+If you want to load html body only, without any css or scripts to highlight code or style math equations, you can pass false as second argument to parse method

 ```jsx
 NotionPageToHtml.parse(